hawk/lux/doc/config_params.md

 **--html Html**
 The `Html` option controls whether the logs should be converted to HTML or not.
-It is an enum that denotes the outcome of the tests.
+It is an enum denoting the outcome of the tests.
 If the actual outcome is the same or higher than `Html` then the logs will be converted.
 The possible outcome and their relative values are as follows: